 While the scientific method is still being widely used, and a part of academics, the science and engineering practices are expected to be integrated with the core ideas and crosscutting concepts across all grade levels and disciplines.
 See Appendix 2 for more details on each of the science and engineering practices.

-Figure 2: Science and Engineering Practices
+Figure 2: Science and engineering practices are used to

 Crosscutting Concepts